uwrobotics/MarsRoverFirmware/README.md

 See the [CANable Getting Started guide](https://canable.io/getting-started.html) for more information including Windows support.

-## Writing Test Apps
-For every feature that gets added, a test app that tests the feature in isolation should be written to verify that the feature actually functions properly in our hardware.
-The author of the feature should ensure that the test app works on all the board targets that make sense.
-Typically this means that the test app should work on at least the nucleo board and the board that the feature was designed for.
-For example, the `test-can` app should be able to be compiled and run sucessfully for all of our boards, including a nucelo dev board.

 ## Clang-Format
 This repository follows the formatting rules outlines in the [.clang-format](.clang-format) file.
 You can make your code conformant by using the CLI ([documentation here](https://clang.llvm.org/docs/ClangFormat.html)) or by installing a clang-format plugin/extension in